Leadership Overview

 Alicia Dease - Chief Information Officer

-Alicia Dease, the Chief Information Officer at Defense Intelligence Agency, directs the agency's information technology strategy and infrastructure.
-Overseeing all aspects of digital operations, Dease ensures the secure and efficient flow of critical intelligence data.
-This leadership role involves managing vast networks and implementing cutting-edge cybersecurity measures to protect sensitive information from evolving threats.
-By driving technological innovation, Alicia Dease supports the agency's core competencies in human intelligence, all-source analysis, counterintelligence, and technical intelligence.
-The Chief Information Officer's efforts are crucial for enabling military operations and providing policymakers with timely, accurate intelligence assessments.
-Dease's strategic vision ensures the agency remains at the forefront of technological advancement in the intelligence community.
+Alicia Dease, the Chief Information Officer at Defense Intelligence Agency, directs the agency's information technology strategy and operations.
+Overseeing all aspects of the IT infrastructure, Dease ensures the secure and efficient flow of critical intelligence data.
+This leadership role involves managing vast digital resources to support the agency's core competencies in human intelligence, all-source analysis, counterintelligence, and technical intelligence.
+By architecting robust technological solutions, Alicia Dease enables seamless military operations and provides essential intelligence to national policy-makers.
+The Chief Information Officer's purview extends to safeguarding sensitive information and driving digital transformation initiatives across the organization, ensuring the agency remains at the forefront of technological advancement in intelligence gathering and dissemination.

 Richard Towner - Directorate For Science & Technology Chief of Staff